 Viewing and Generating Reports

-Additional reports are available by clicking Print > Open Report Selector:
+You can access additional reports by clicking Print > Open Report Selector.

 The Report Selector allows you to: